An Unhinged History of American Publishing, Episode 5–Macmillan, or: where our mountains came from

 To support the family, the oldest Macmillan brother, Malcolm, became a schoolmaster.
 Their farm days were done, more or less; it was just too hard to eke out a living that way.
 The younger Macmillan brothers followed suit in similar careers.

 Alexander eventually drifted down to join him.
-Like many booksellers of the age, l they began publishing titles of their own.
+Like many booksellers of the age, they began publishing titles of their own.

 Daniel accepted the invitation.
 Alexander was supposed to stay in London and manage bookshop #1 while Daniel opened #2.
 Alas, however, Daniel was too tubercular at this point to handle a bookshop by himself.
 The brothers closed the London store and focused exclusively on Cambridge, where they became a beloved local institution.